chinamike65/hugo-tuolesi/content/book4/book4en.md

 It takes decades for our body to slow down and grow old slowly, but we don’t know how much the mind changes for one second.
 No, the changed self does not exist, so the Buddha taught us to observe, the mind is impermanent, not to Perseverance.

-(4) Dharma mindfulness
+##### (4) Application of mindfulness to phenomena

 Dharma mindfulness is the contemplation of Dharma without self.

 The purpose is to get rid of the attachment to the ego, the attachment to the law, the attachment to the ego and the law is the most difficult to break, and it must rely on the wisdom of emptiness.

-The practice of the four mindfulness must begin with contemplating the impurity of the body, then contemplation of feelings, suffering, impermanence of mind, and finally contemplation of dharma without self.
+The practice of the four applications of mindfulness must begin with contemplating the impurity of the body, then contemplation of feelings, suffering, impermanence of mind, and finally contemplation of dharma without self.

 Because the activities of the body are the most gross, the feelings are more subtle, and the mind is more subtle, and the Dharma is the most subtle, and it can only be eliminated by practicing in order.

+##### （2) Path of Joining
-(2) After completing the Accomplishment Path, one enters the Path of Accomplishment.
+After completing the Path of Accumulation, one enters the Path of Joing.
 At this time, there is already the possibility of realizing emptiness.

 add line means move forward